Neil LaBute

-Neil N. LaBute (born March 19, 1963) is an American playwright, film director, screenwriter, and actor.
-He is best-known for a play that he wrote and later adapted for film, In the Company of Men (1997), which won awards from the Sundance Film Festival, the Independent Spirit Awards, and the New York Film Critics Circle.
+Neil N. LaBute (born March 19, 1963) is an American playwright, film director, and screenwriter.
+He is best known for a play which he wrote and later adapted for film, In the Company of Men (1997) winning awards from the Sundance Film Festival, the Independent Spirit Awards, and the New York Film Critics Circle.
 He wrote and directed the films Your Friends & Neighbors (1998), Possession (2002) (based on the A. S. Byatt novel), The Shape of Things (2003) (based on his play of the same name), The Wicker Man (2006), Some Velvet Morning (2013), and Dirty Weekend (2015).

 He directed the films Nurse Betty (2000), Lakeview Terrace (2008), and the American adaptation of Death at a Funeral (2010).
 LaBute created the TV series Billy & Billie, writing and directing all of the episodes.
 He is also the creator of the TV series Van Helsing.
-Recently, he executive produced, co-directed and co-wrote Netflix's The I-Land.
-He also directed several episodes for shows such as Hell on Wheels and Billions.
+He executive produced, co-directed, and co-wrote Netflix's The I-Land and he also directed several episodes for shows including Hell on Wheels and Billions.